spawnfest/wave/README.md

 ## High Level Goals

-- There are two nodes - a single leader and one follower
+- There are three nodes - a single leader and two followers
 - It will accept writes (CREATE TABLE, INSERT) on the leader and
 - accept reads (SELECT) on any node.
 All nodes will always contain the same data.
 - Supported Ledger Operations: